 Orthodontia costs not reimbursed by a dental plan | $ |

-Vision care expenses, to include, eye exams, eyeglasses, contact lenses/supplies and laser eye surgery | $ |
+Vision care expenses, to include eye exams, eyeglasses, contact lenses/supplies, and laser eye surgery | $ |

 Items not paid or only partially paid by your health, dental, and vision plans: | $ |

-• Hearing exams, hearing aids | $ |
+• Hearing exams and hearing aids | $ |

 • Expenses above your health plan or dental plan limits (health and dental expenses above usual, customary, and reasonable (UCR) limits) | $ |